 7.)
 Extruded tooth

 If treatment is given in time, it’s possible to put the extruded tooth or loose tooth back to its socket.
-The process of putting the tooth back to its position can be painful therefore sometimes dentist uses EZ-IO needle for sedation when IV access is not possible.
+The process of putting the tooth back in its position can be painful, therefore sometimes the dentist uses dental sedation from Medicine Hat when IV access is not possible.

 In the meantime, place a cold compress on the outside of the mouth for comfort.
 If the pain is unbearable, take Advil, or Tylenol to reduce the pain.